 Well that might make sense… if there weren’t approximately 200 novels and 400 graphic novels.

-There is a ton of content out there, so read what makes you happy.
+There is a ton of content out there, so read what makes you happy!
 Do you have a favorite character?
 A favorite theme?
 Start there!
-Or just pick some of the most highly rated content on the site.
-We have a special list dedicated to our official ranking right here.

 After tackling the Foundational Books, you are going to be dying for something to read next.
 But where should you start?
 The galaxy is the limit, my friend!